DUPR Leagues and Grading

 How to register for DUPR rated leagues

-To join DUPR Rated Leagues, complete the two steps below.
+To join DUPR Rated Leagues, complete the steps below.

 To sign up for DUPR League sessions, complete the two stages below for easy step-by-step instructions.
 Since Pickleball.com can be tricky for new users, please view all the videos.